Aliases for CYP2A13 Gene

 GeneCards Summary for CYP2A13 Gene

 CYP2A13 (Cytochrome P450 Family 2 Subfamily A Member 13) is a Protein Coding gene.
-Diseases associated with CYP2A13 include Acetaminophen Metabolism and Distal Muscular Dystrophy With Anterior Tibial Onset.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450 and Androstenedione and testosterone biosynthesis and metabolism p.1.
+Diseases associated with CYP2A13 include Distal Muscular Dystrophy With Anterior Tibial Onset and Acetaminophen Metabolism.
+Among its related pathways are Drug metabolism - cytochrome P450 and Androstenedione and testosterone biosynthesis and metabolism p.1.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.